 The Department of Citizenship and Expatriate Affairs Cyprus is the nodal body of the Interior Ministry of Cyprus which takes care of citizenship-related issues and migration of people to Cyprus.
 The Department of Citizenship and Expatriate Affairs Cyprus also looks after the concerns of Cypriot citizens who stay outside the country or expatriates.
 This department is also referred to as the Civil Registry and Migration Department and is located in Chilonos Street in Nicosia.

-Some of the reasons why people wish to take up a second citizenship from Cyprus are as follows:
+Some of Cyprus Citizenship benefits and the reasons why people wish to take up a second citizenship are as follows:

 - Strict visa requirements for certain passports – Not all passports carry the same amount of privilege.
 It is very likely that a passport of a certain country provides visa-free travel to only a limited number of countries.
 In that case, certain citizens of those countries would want to take up a second citizenship.
 The passport of Cyprus carries with it a lot of privileges, allowing travel to numerous countries without the need for a lengthy visa application process.
 Hence, Cyprus has become a very natural destination for individuals seeking dual citizenship.